 Myth: Teeth whitening treatment damages the enamel.

-Fact: This is a great cosmetic dental procedure and in Karachi, teeth whitening is an often chosen treatment.
+Fact: This is a great cosmetic dental procedure and teeth whitening Services is an often chosen treatment.
 The treatment brightens your natural teeth.
 Recently, researchers have found no relationship between enamel damage and professional teeth whitening.
 If you are considering teeth whitening process, it is very important for you to be in good oral health that is free of periodontal disease and tooth decay.

 Myth: Toothache only represents tooth decay.